The Art of Loving: 2. Love Between Parents and Child

 Fromm opens this section by hypothesizing on love through the eyes of a baby in relation to its mother.
 In this dynamic, the child intuits that "I am loved for what I am", or rather "I am loved because I am".
 This love is unconditional: "it need not be acquired, it need not be deserved."
 The unconditional aspect of motherly love, a blessing if present, produces a problem of its own: if this love is absent, there is nothing the child can do to create it.
-Before growing to the age from eight and a half to ten, Fromm considers that children experience being loved, but do not themselves begin to love.
-At this point a child begins to practice love by giving a gift to one of their parents.
+Before growing to the age of between eight and a half to ten, Fromm considers that children experience being loved, but do not themselves begin to love.
+At this point a child may begin to practice love, for example, by giving a gift to one of their parents.

 Fromm states that it takes many years for this form of love to develop into mature love.
 He contrasts the difference, the primary one being that someone who loves maturely believes that loving is more pleasurable than receiving love.
 Through practicing love, and thus producing love, the individual overcomes the dependence on being loved, having to be "good" to deserve love.
 He contrasts the immature phrases "I love because I am loved" and "I love you because I need you" with mature expressions of love, "I am loved because I love", and "I need you because I love you."

 He contrasts motherly love with fatherly love.
 Fromm contends that mothers and fathers represent opposite poles of human existence: the mother represent the natural world, while the father embodies the world of thought, man-made thing, and adventure.
 Unlike motherly love, fatherly love is conditional for Fromm, it can be earned.
 Fromm contends that in infancy, people care more about motherly love, while in later childhood they crave fatherly love.
 Upon reaching maturity, a well-adjusted individual reaches a synthesis of motherly and fatherly love within their own being; they become their own source for both.
 Fromm believes that receiving an inadequate balance of both motherly and fatherly love results in various forms of neurosis in adults.

 3. The Objects of Love

-Fromm subdivides opens this section by stating that it is a fallacy to believe that loving one person and no others is a testament to the intensity of that love.
+Fromm opens this section by stating that it is a fallacy to believe that loving one person and no others is a testament to the intensity of that love.
 He proposes that one can only truly love an individual if one is capable of loving anyone.
+In this section Fromm subdivides love into five distinct categories, namely brotherly love, motherly love, erotic love, self-love, and the love of God.